-Lots of ‘win your food shop’ scams are appearing on social media; scammers are playing on the idea that people are struggling financially due to the pandemic and are more likely to enter.
+Lots of ‘win your food shop’ scams are appearing on social media; scammers are playing on the idea that people are struggling financially and are more likely to enter.

 The link will take you to a fake site where you will be asked for your supermarket log-in details, which they will then use to obtain further financial information about you.
 Tesco, Morrisons and Asda customers have all been targeted.

 Tickets to various shows and concerts can be very expensive and outside a typical student budget.
 It can be common to encounter people claiming to sell tickets outside venues.
 While there might be genuine people selling tickets outside any show or venue, you should avoid purchasing tickets in this way.

 If you hand over cash to somebody on the street in return for a product, this transaction is not traceable and it can be hard for you to get your money back.

 Equally, you should be wary of where you purchase tickets online.
 Online ticketing scams to sold-out events are common, and you could end up paying for tickets that never arrive, or told you will be able to collect them at the venue, but they don’t exist.

 To avoid getting scammed, only purchase tickets from well-known sources, including ticketing offices and genuine ticket exchange sites.

 Tips when buying tickets:

 - Only buy tickets from a website domain that starts with https:// rather than http://

 - Make sure that the company you are buying tickets from has a registered postal address and contact telephone number.